 I think I settled on the term "bisexual" because it seemed a little less scary than "lesbian," the former being a flowing, Latinate word, the latter a harsh, Greek one.
 Maybe "bisexual" seemed like more of a gradual transition, one that I could renege on later, if I needed to?
 Maybe "lesbian" didn't seem honest at the time, since I had had several, very shallow courtships with boys in the past and even lost my virginity to a boy last fall.
 For whatever reason, I went with "bisexual."

-Telling my friends was easy; telling my parents was proving to be more intimidating.
+Telling my friends was easy; telling my parents proved to be more intimidating.
 My dad probably wasn't going to be able to wrap his head around it.
 He was a pretty masculine guy who only had daughters, and he was always hugging my mom mischievously, saying things like, "Hey girls, wouldn't you like to have a baby brother?"

 My mom would just roll her eyes playfully and shake her head "no way," while my sister and I squealed, "Yeah!"
 I'm sure my dad was eager for us to marry so he could take his sons-in-law hunting and fishing and make up for lost time.